SteveBarnett/Speaker-Workshop/deck.md

 ## Write a bio

-^ This is just the first draft
+^ This is just the first draft, it doesn't need to be perfect There will be time to revise it a little later
-Write it, then revise it
-Do tiny example of ourselves
+Think of the bio as a tiny one or two paragraph example of yourself

 ---